L-theory of $C^*$-algebras: Proof of

 and \cref{Cor:KK-invariance}, we deduce that $\Gw_\top$ is a KK-invariant functor.
 In addition, we now show that the induced functor $\tau_{\geq 0}\Gw_\top \colon \KK \to \Sp_{\geq 0}$ is excisive, i.e.\ sends pushout diagrams to pullback diagrams.
 For this, we consider again the pullback diagram

 of functors taking values in connective spectra.
 We wish to show that, as such $\tau_{\geq 0}\Gw_\top$ is excisive.
 Note that this means that pullbacks are taken in connective spectra, so being excisive as connective spectrum valued functor is not the same as being excisive when viewed as a spectrum valued functor (via the canonical inclusion of connective spectra in all spectra).
 We now observe that $\tau_{\geq 0}\k^{hC_2}$ is excisive, so it suffices to show that the fibre of the right vertical map is excisive as well.
-This follows from the formula for the failure of excisiveness of L-theory obtained by Ranicki, see \cite[\S 4.1]{LN} for the relevant version of Ranicki's result.
+For this, let us consider a pullback diagram of $C^*$-algebras

+whose vertical maps are surjections with a completely positive contractive split (any pullback diagram in $\KK$ is the image of such a diagram e.g.\ by \cite[Theorem 1.4 (2) \& Lemma 2.14]{BEL}).
+We need to show that the fibre of $\tau_{\geq0} \L \to \tau_{\geq 0}\k^{tC_2}$ sends this square to a pullback diagram of connective spectra.
+We then consider the commutative square